-When it comes to storage in a small bathroom, there are several things that can be done to make the room appear less cluttered and larger.
+When it comes to storage in a small bathroom, several things can be done to make the room appear less cluttered and larger.
 Hang shelves behind the toilet or on a wall, high enough so that they can be reached without hindering the flow of the room.
 Mount clear shelves or shelving that complements but does not distract from the bathroom's color scheme.
 Use baskets under floating vanities or on high shelving to store toilet paper, extra towels, or toiletries.
 Hang towels on hooks or on a rack that attaches to the back of the bathroom door and won't take up additional space.
 Magnetic strips adhered to the inside of a medicine cabinet can keep metal grooming accessories, such as nail clippers or tweezers, within reach but out of sight.

 Remove frosted shower doors and replace them with clear glass doors.
 Frameless shower doors are a good option, as they provide an unrestricted view of the inside of the shower, which opens up the room and makes it appear larger.
 When renovating a small bathroom that has a bathtub, replace it with a walk-in shower or with a combination shower/tub that offers the best of both worlds.

 Painting a small bathroom can also give it the appearance of being larger than it is.
-Select white, pastel, or neutral colors, as they reflect light and make the space more airy.
+Select white, pastel, or neutral colors, as they reflect light and make the space airier.
 If brighter or bolder colors are desired, use them minimally.
 One way to incorporate brighter or even darker colors is to add them as accent pieces, such as flowers, towels, or mirror frames.
 If adding color with wallpaper, avoid patterns that are too busy.
 Instead, consider a neutral-colored stripe pattern.
 Depending on the orientation of the stripes, it can visually expand the space vertically or horizontally